 Here, we run down a few recent faves that are helping us magnify our ability to make ideas happen: Evernote.
 A one-stop system for visual filing.
 Recently, I decided to completely digitize my personal files using Evernote.
 Receipts, medical files, and old business plans have all been imported into notebooks, while my myriad of magazine pulls have been similarly organized into a quickly accessible visual database (that’s entirely personalized).
 Pathfinder.A turbo-charged version of the regular Mac finder.
 The Pomodoro Technique™ The Time Hack.
 The Time Hack is an experiment aimed at exploring whether our perception of time is influenced by our actions.

 The year-long project aims to test whether time itself is flexible and whether our brains measure time differently than the clocks around us.
 Research suggests a person’s perception of how much time has passed between two points and how well memories are recorded onto an individual’s brain are partially dependent on the amount of new experiences that person has during any given day.

+7 Habits of Highly Ineffective People.
 With a twist to the common list of habits that are useful to establish, here are 7 habits that you do best to avoid.

 "--Napoleon Hill It has been conclusively demonstrated that individuals who expect to succeed at a given venture are more likely to do so than those who expect to fail.
 Positive expectations work as a sort of self-fulfilling prophecy--those who expect to succeed are more likely to do so, thus maintaining and reinforcing their expectation for success.